digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 - **Embedded**: The Embedded SCA approach described in XS2A section 5.1.8[^xs2a] involves a fully automated process where the payment is initiated on behalf of the Payment Service User (PSU) by the Third-Party Provider (TPP).
 In this method, the user shares their credentials with the TPP, who then authenticates and initiates the payment in the background, embedding the authentication process seamlessly within the transaction flow.
 - **Decoupled**: The Decoupled approach described in XS2A section 5.1.7[^xs2a] offers a convenient method to obtain SCA approval with minimal effort from the merchant or cardholder.
 This approach allows transactions to occur without the cardholder being actively engaged with the merchant's website or mobile application.
 Instead, authentication is conducted through alternative channels, such as mobile push notifications within banking apps, email, or other methods chosen by the Issuer bank to inform the cardholder of an authentication request from a merchant.

+Dynamic linking is another key requirement under the Strong Customer Authentication (SCA) rules of the PSD2 for remote electronic payment transactions.
+It aims to ensure the integrity of the transaction by cryptographically linking the payment details to the customer's authentication.
+Here's how it works:

+Dynamic linking requires at least two elements to be used for SCA compliance:

+1. An authentication code or cryptogram that is uniquely linked to the specific payment amount and payee account.
+This is typically generated using the customer's authentication factors (e.g. biometrics, PIN, etc.)

+2. The payment details themselves, including the amount and payee account details.

+These two elements must be dynamically presented to the customer during authentication, ensuring they are verifying the actual payment details.
+The authentication code cryptographically binds the customer's identity to those payment specifics.

+This prevents man-in-the-middle attacks where payment details could be modified after authentication.
+It also stops replay attacks reusing authentication codes across multiple transactions.

+The dynamic linking process varies by authentication method, but often involves the customer's mobile app displaying the payment amount and merchant details alongside the authentication prompt.
+The authentication response then includes a cryptogram calculated over those payment details, dynamically linking them.

+In summary, dynamic linking is crucial for ensuring SCA provides true transaction integrity and non-repudiation under PSD2's remote electronic payment rules.

-This document is focussing on the option to leverage the OpenID4VP[^openid4vp] and OpenID4VCi[^openid4vci] specifications in order to introduce a standardized approach to allow compatible wallet applications to act as an authentication mean for SCA.
+This document is focussing on the option to leverage the OpenID4VP[^openid4vp] and OpenID4VCi[^openid4vci] specifications in order to introduce a standardized approach to allow compatible wallet applications to act as an authentication mean for SCA and payments .

 ## Terminology